What to Know About Well Inspections

-As a home seller or buyer in Massachusetts there are always questions that come up regarding testing the water when a home is serviced by a private well.
+As a home seller or buyer in Massachusetts, there are always questions that come up regarding testing the water when a private well services a home.

-If you happen to be buying a Massachusetts home that is serviced by a well and not by public water you better make darn sure that you have it tested as part of your contingency of sale!
+If you happen to be buying a Massachusetts home serviced by a well and not by public water, you better make sure that you have it tested as part of your contingency of sale!

-When I am working as a buyers agent one of my functions is to recommend a good home inspector.
-In addition to the home inspection part of the buyers due diligence also includes testing for other things such as radon, mold and the water.
+When working as a buyers agent, one of my functions is recommending a good home inspector.
+In addition to the home inspection, part of the buyers, due diligence also includes testing for other things such as radon, mold, and water.

-When you are testing the water you are going to want to do what is known as quality and quantity test.
-Both of these tests are equally important as you want to make sure the water is safe but also that you will have enough to service the home properly.
+When you are testing the water, you will want to do what is known as the quality and quantity test.
+Both tests are equally important as you want to ensure the water is safe and you will have enough to service the home properly.

 Massachusetts Well Quality Testing

-While testing can vary from state to state on what you should be checking the Environmental Protection Agency (EPA) suggests that you should be screening for coliform bacteria, nitrates, and the PH level.
-It is also advisable that you check for the more harmful contaminants such as arsenic, lead, copper, and volatile organic compounds.
-In Massachusetts there is no state requirement for testing a well when purchasing a home!
+While testing can vary from state to state on what you should be checking, the Environmental Protection Agency (EPA) suggests that you should be screening for coliform bacteria, nitrates, and the PH level.
+You should also check for harmful contaminants such as arsenic, lead, copper, and volatile organic compounds.
+Massachusetts has no state requirement for testing a well when purchasing a home!

-Under Massachusetts General Law, (MGL Ch.111 s.122) local Boards of Health (BOHs) have the primary jurisdiction over regulating private wells.
-The local board of health is empowered to adopt Private Well Regulations that establish criteria for private well siting, construction, water quality and quantity.
-For example in my home town of Hopkinton Massachusetts, the board of health has instituted a policy that makes it mandatory to test your wells quality when you are selling your home if it has not been done in the last 5 years.
-It is a measure of public safety to know that the towns homes have good potable water.
+Under Massachusetts General Law (MGL Ch.111 s.122), local Boards of Health have the primary jurisdiction over regulating private wells.
+The local health board is empowered to adopt Private Well Regulations that establish criteria for private well siting, construction, water quality, and quantity.

-What is interesting is that most lenders using conventional loan products do not require the testing of a homes water system.
-You would think a bank would want to know that the home they are lending money on has a sound water system but I have rarely seen this as a condition.
+Interestingly, most lenders using conventional loan products do not require testing a home’s water system.
+You would think a bank would want to know that the home they are lending money on has a sound water system, but I have rarely seen this as a condition.

-When taking the sample of the water it should be taken from the cold water tap at the kitchen sink.
-If the home has a water treatment system it is advisable that you get two water samples taken.
-One before the filtration system and one after.
-This of course makes perfect sense because it would allow you to know what contaminates are present and also make your aware if the water treatment system is doing it’s job as intended.
-Interestingly enough I have rarely ever seen an inspector do both.
-Believe it or not I usually see it done one way or the other but not both.
+This, of course, makes perfect sense because it would allow you to know what contaminates are present and also make you aware if the water treatment system is doing its job as intended.
+Interestingly enough, I have rarely ever seen an inspector do both.
+Believe it or not, I usually see it done one way or the other but not both.

 Some home inspectors will provide water quality testing as part of their service.
-When I am working as a buyers agent, I like to have my clients use the services of a well company that specializes in water testing.
-Whoever takes the sample usually will be in charge of sending it off to the lab that will analyze the water.
+When working as a buyers agent, I like to have my clients use the services of a well company that specializes in water testing.
+Whoever takes the sample will usually send it to the lab to analyze the water.
 The lab that the water is sent to should be state certified.
 These labs follow specific procedures for testing contaminants.

-The charge for testing the quality of the water can vary from inspector to inspector.
-I would plan on at least a couple hundred dollars for a water quality test.
-Once the test is completed and the water has been checked you will get a report that spells out the level of each compound in the water along with a corresponding limit that the EPA requires for it to be considered a passing test.
+The charge for testing the water quality can vary from inspector to inspector.
+I would plan for a water quality test for at least a couple hundred dollars.
+Once the test is completed and the water has been checked, you will get a report that spells out the level of each compound in the water along with a corresponding limit that the EPA requires for it to be considered a passing test.

 One element that often goes untested is Radon.
-While many buyers are aware about radon in the air and usually test for it, many Real Estate agents fail to recommend that their buyers test for radon in the water.
-This is something you specifically need to ask to screen for as it generally is not provided in a standard test.
-There are a couple things that should be noted about radon in the water.
-There is no national EPA mandated passing level for radon in the water.
-It varies from state to state.
-In Massachusetts the passing level is considered to be under 10,000 pCi/L.
+While many buyers know radon in the air and usually test for it, many Real Estate agents fail to recommend that their buyers test for radon in the water.
+You need to ask to screen for this, as it is generally not provided in a standard test.

 The cost of remedying radon in water is much more costly than when it is found in the air.
-Generally speaking radon that is found in the air inside a home can be cured for around $800-$1500.
-Most of the homes that I have sold that had a radon issue cost around $1000 to re-mediate.
+Generally speaking, radon found in the air inside a home can be cured for around $1000-$1500.
+Most of the homes I have sold that had a radon issue cost around $1000 to re-mediate.

 Massachusetts Well Quantity Testing

-The company that is hired to test the well quantity will more than likely run a garden hose into a one gallon bucket and monitor the output over a 4 hour time period.
+The company that is hired to test the well quantity will more than likely run a garden hose into a one-gallon bucket and monitor the output over 4 hours.

 Testing a well when buying a Massachusetts home is always an important consideration!